auth0/docs/articles/custom-domains/index.md

 Auth0 offers two certificate management options.

-**Auth0-Managed Certificates** are those where Auth0 will manage the creation and renewal of the certificates for your custom domain.
-This is the simplest custom domains deployment option, and the scope of this document.
+* **Auth0-Managed Certificates**: Auth0-managed certificates are those where Auth0 will manage the creation and renewal of the certificates for your custom domain.
+This is the simplest custom domains deployment option, and the scope of this document

-The **Self-Managed Certificates** option is available for enterprise customers only.
-Choosing this option means that you are responsible for managing your SSL/TLS certificates and [configuring a reverse proxy to handle SSL termination and forwarding requests to Auth0](/custom-domains/self-managed-certificates).
+* **Self-Managed Certificates**: [Self-managed certificates](/custom-domains/self-managed-certificates) are available for enterprise customers only.
+Choosing this option means that you are responsible for managing your SSL/TLS certificates and configuring a reverse proxy to handle SSL termination and forwarding requests to Auth0.

 ## How to Configure Custom Domains